Do Dog Gut Health Supplements Work? (2026 Guide)

 The vagus nerve — a major nerve running from the brainstem to the abdomen — carries signals in both directions.
 An estimated 80% of the signals on this nerve travel from the gut to the brain, not the other way around.
 This means your dog's gut is actively sending information that influences mood and stress responses.

 Serotonin production — approximately 90% of serotonin (the "feel-good" neurotransmitter) is produced in the GI tract by enterochromaffin cells, influenced directly by gut bacteria.
+Gut supplementation may support serotonin production because beneficial bacteria directly stimulate enterochromaffin cells that synthesize serotonin along the gut lining.
 Dogs with dysbiosis may have impaired serotonin production, which research suggests could contribute to anxiety and stress reactivity.

 Cortisol modulation — a 2022 study in Scientific Reports found that dogs supplemented with a multi-strain probiotic for 6 weeks showed measurably lower salivary cortisol responses to stressors compared to controls.
 The researchers noted this correlated with shifts in gut microbiome composition.